 Non-service recipient workload is important as it demonstrates the extent of activities that are not related to specific patient/resident/client hospital volumes but are still an integral part of the professional's contribution to the health system.
 These activities can be for the benefit of the community, staff, students, or the organization.
-If there are specific activities that should be highlighted, internal reports should be created to provide further insight into the activities that consume clinician's time.
-This may include:
+If there are specific activities that should be highlighted internal reports should be created to provide further insight into the activities that consume clinician's time.

-- staff travel related to the provision of patient care - activities which are not under the control of the manager such as - $\circ$ ~ legislated activities Occupational Health and Safety Committee involvement - o facility required activities reengineering, restructuring, accreditation - activities that support the organization's employees such as: - o critical incident stress debriefing - o counselling - o spiritual care - activities that support the community such as: - o development of infrastructures that will support service recipients after discharge - participation in community agency boards - educational sessions for service agencies
+- staff travel related to the provision of patient care - activities which are not under the control of the manager such as: - o legislated activities Occupational Health and Safety Committee involvement - o facility required activities reengineering, restructuring, accreditation - activities that support the organization's employees such as: - critical incident stress debriefing - counselling - spiritual care - activities that support the community such as: - development of infrastructures that will support service recipients after discharge - o participation in community agency boards - educational sessions for service agencies